AckeeCZ/nodejs-cookbook/Best Practices.md

 ### Dont send node_modules

 The node_modules directory is something that should be present only on runnable environment and you do not want to share it anywhere.
-Therefore we never send it to our GIT repository or to any other system.
+Therefore we never send it to our GIT repository or to any other deployment system.
 Who wants to run our project, he has to run npm install itselft.
 Also many modules are compiled, therefore they are OS specific after installation.

 ## Bower

 Similar to npm install, the bower allowing installing frontend javascripts and/or css.
 It also makes easier to distribute application with the right versions without the need of manually checking if i.e. all files have _this_ particular version.
 Also there is no need to send bower files to GIT or any other system - when needed, it is installed by bower install.

 ## Promises
-We do not use callbacks anymore.
-They often lead to callback hell and have more problematic usage.
+_NO MORE CALLBACKS_!
+Yay!

 ![Image][image-3]

 With ES6 comes the Promises (well they came already before that, but after this, they were finally standartized and included inside Node internal packages).
 And they are GREAT!
 Not only for avoiding callback hell, it allows you to take many promises at once and works with them as you need.
 Also throwing and catching error is really improved as one error catch can satisfy any number of chained promises! (if you used callbacks back then, they always have to start with _if (err) { ... }_

 ## Social Networks
-Almost every single popular app has possibility to login/register through the social network.
-And it is great option we can offer our customers, therefore we do it (almost) anywhere!
+Almost every popular app has possibility to login/register through the social network.
+Our apps (yea, extremely popular with fantastic design and no errors at all) are not exception.
+It is great option we can offer our customers, therefore we do it (almost) anywhere!

-We can also recommend it as it is not difficult to implement and it is secure (facebook/google is handling validity and security of access tokens itself, you just accept their services).
-Also less services you have to write password to, the better chance it would not be discovered.
+We can also recommend it as it is not difficult to implement.
+Also security is not the issue (facebook/google is handling validity and security of access tokens itself, you just accept their services).

 ## Version Control
+### TODO - take Version Control from iOS cookbook

-We use git and gitlab. we follow [feature branch workflow][4] for development with merge requests.
+We use git and gitlab we follow [feature branch workflow][4] for development with merge requests.
 We have `master` branch where lays production code. in `development` branch we keep *current* development version of the app.

 ### Branching
 For every fix or feature you have to create separate branch.
 When you are done.
 You create merge request.